engmargo/EECS-549-Information-Retrieval-Project-Museumin/README.md

 4. Run the main script with `fastapi dev app.py`

 ## Inputs Note
-When query is empty and there are multiple selctions, output list is randomly organized.
+output list is randomly organized When query is empty and multiple selctions exist.

 ## Technologies Used
 - Langchain